Return to the question on page 3.

 Grades in web auctions.
 Many sellers on eBay do not know coins well and grossly overgrade their coins.
 One regularly says things like "Fantasic EF" when others would call it merely Fine.
 Look at the scans.
 Never expect a coin to be better than the scan or photo.
 Don't kid yourself.

+Rarity.
 Do not believe claims of rarity in web auctions (except claims by major, established, dealers).
 It is outrageous how many sellers claim their coin is "rare" or "scarce" or "maybe unique?" when it is, in truth, one of the commonest types of coins.
 Some rare coins are sold on eBay, and they will probably be rightly labeled as "rare," but so many absolutely common coins are also called "rare" that the term can not be trusted.
-I'd estimate that eight of every ten coins listed with some indication of special rarity are in no sense rare.
-You will have to learn if a coin is rare from hours of study of coin catalogs and coin books (or, maybe years of watching eBay auctions) -- you won't learn it from most eBay sellers!
+I'd estimate that eight or nine of every ten coins listed on eBay with some indication of special rarity are in no sense rare.
+A simple search at vcoins often shows 20 coins comparable to some "rare" [not!] eBay coin. eBay sellers frequently lie.
 [I added this paragraph on rarity when I saw the most common Roman coin of all (Constantinian AE4 with GLORIA EXERCITVS reverse) touted as "rare!"
 Outrageous!]

 I have written an advanced article on rarity on this website.
 It was published in the Celator.

 If you are thinking of buying an ancient coin or two, I'd recommend you first start watching vcoins.com or eBay.
 Watch a few coins sell of a type you like.
 Bookmark them and see what they sold for (or, even if they sold).
 You needn't worry that you are missing a good coin -- I assure you that you will see that type again!
 Very few coins on eBay are rare in some way that makes them desirable in some special way.
 Then, when you know more about value, bid an amount you can definitely afford.